xorbitsai/inference/doc/source/development/xinference_internals.rst

 - `model/ <https://github.com/xorbitsai/inference/tree/main/xinference/model>`_: It provides a structure for model descriptions, creation, and caching.
 See `Model`_ for more information.

-- `web/ui/ <https://github.com/xorbitsai/inference/tree/main/xinference/web/ui>`_: The js code of the frontend (Web UI).
+- `frontend/ <https://github.com/xorbitsai/inference/tree/main/frontend>`_: The Next.js code of the frontend (Web UI).